-I believe one of the largest issues these days is that companies aren’t asking for reviews enough or effectively.
-In my expertise, the simplest reviews are those you solicit from purchasers.
+At Net Reputation, we believe that one of the largest issues these days is that companies aren’t asking for reviews often or effectively enough.
+From our own experience, we can say the simplest reviews are those you solicit from purchasers.

-- Follow up with Previous Customers
+- Follow up with previous customers

-- Respond to Online Reviews
+- Respond to online reviews

 Request a Free Consultation

-What Influences Your Online Reputation?
+What Influences Your Business’s Online Reputation?

-- Staff speaking about their expertise
+- Employees that are open about their expertise

-- Property and eco-friendliness of the corporate
+- The eco-friendliness of the corporation

 - Protection of customers’ privacy and knowledge